-The latest analysis on ethnicity pay gaps in Britain, released by the Office for National Statistics (ONS) on 9th July 2019, shows significant gaps remain even when education and occupation are considered, particularly for those born outside the UK.
+Earlier this month, Sainsbury's announced that, during Black History Month, they will be taking the opportunity to review and ultimately publish their ethnicity pay gap.
+The analysis on ethnicity pay gaps in Britain, released by the Office for National Statistics (ONS) on 9th July 2019, shows significant gaps remain even when education and occupation are considered, particularly for those born outside the UK.
 With legislation surrounding Ethnicity Pay reporting, also known as BAME (Black, Asian and Minority Ethnic) reporting on the horizon, this analysis provides the starting point for the ethnicity reporting process.

 What is Ethnicity Pay Reporting?

 In 2016 the government set out to examine the barriers faced by people from ethnic minority groups in the workplace and consider what could be done to address them.
 The 2017 report "Race in the Workplace" set out a range of actions for businesses and government to take forward to help improve employment and career prospects for those from ethnic minority backgrounds.
 According to the report, equal participation and progression across ethnicities could be worth an additional £24 billion to the UK’s economy per year.

 To be able to address any barriers that may cause these differences in labour market experiences among different ethnicities, we must first be able to measure the disadvantage that some ethnic minorities face.

 Consistent with the existing analysis of the gender pay gap, the Ethnicity Pay Gap is calculated using Annual Population Survey (APS) data as the difference between the average hourly earnings of White British and other ethnic groups as a proportion of average hourly earnings of White British earnings.